dylan-thomas832/dotfiles/README.md

 ## TODO

-split apt-get update into various package options (BLAS/ Build/ etc.).
-Put in own config file.
+* split apt-get update into various package options (BLAS/ Build/ etc.).
+  * Put in own config file.
 Not apart of any profile
+* remove submodule for oh-my-zsh.
+Add it to a config
+* move dotbot submodule into meta

 ## Info